ianlewis/kay/docs/forms-usage.rst

       {{ form.subject()|safe }}
     </div>

-This code renders the label of the subject field in "myLabel" class.
-The word "class" is reserved, so you need to add an underscore to avoid error in order to specify the class.
+This code renders the label of the subject field in 'myLabel' class.
+The word 'class' is reserved, so you need to add an underscore to avoid error in order to specify the class.
 The subject field widget is also callable, and if you call it, you can get HTML for both of the input field and error messages at a time.